-It should be noted that in several defamation cases involving journalists, Bulgarian courts have employed Art.
-78a of the Criminal Code.
-It allows for the replacement, under certain conditions, of criminal fines with an administrative fine between 1,000 and 5,000 levs.
+In several defamation cases involving journalists, Bulgarian courts have applied Art.
+78a of the Criminal Code, which, under certain conditions, allows for the substitution of criminal fines with an administrative fine between 1,000 and 5,000 levs.
 Art.
 78a also allows courts to deprive a defendant of the right to practice a particular profession.

 Criminal Defamation of Public Officials

 According to Art.
-148 of the Bulgarian Criminal Code, when insult or slander is directed at a public official during or in connection with the fulfilment of his duties or function, the punishment for insult is increased to a fine of 3,000 to 10,000 levs and the punishment for slander is increased to a fine of 5,000 to 15,000 levs.
+148 of the Bulgarian Criminal Code, when insult or slander is directed at a public official during or in connection with the fulfilment of his/her duties or function, the penalty for insult is increased to a fine of 3,000 to 10,000 levs and the punishment for slander is increased to a fine of 5,000 to 15,000 levs.
 Public censure may also be ordered.

-The same article also increases punishment to the same degree, including possible censure, when insult or slander was committed by a public official during or in connection with the fulfilment of his or her duties or function.
+The same article also increases punishment to the same degree, including possible censure, when insult or slander was committed by a public official during or in connection with the fulfilment of his/her duties or function.

 Criminal Defamation of the Head of State

 Criminal Defamation of the State and its Symbols

 Defaming the coat of arms, the flag or the anthem of the Republic of Bulgaria is an offence under Art.
 108(2).
 The penalty is up to two years in prison or a fine of up to 3,000 levs.
 Liability also applies to defamation of the flag or anthem of the European Union.